Longitudes

 EXHIBITION PHOTO TOUR HERE.

-'Provenances' reflects on the heritage industry and the museumification of history, as well as the creation, transmission and fidelity of cultural worth.
-The artists share an aesthetic and pragmatic concern with the principle of the personal archive or the pre-museal wunderkammer – the categorization and veracity of objects, images and words is always provisional. + info...
+'Provenances' reflects on the heritage industry and the museumification of history, as well as the creation, transmission, and fidelity of cultural worth.
+The artists share an aesthetic and pragmatic concern with the principle of the personal archive or the pre-museal wunderkammer – the categorization and veracity of objects, images, and words are always provisional. + info...

 Erick Beltrán presents four works each focussed around a relic-like artifact made of a particular natural substance.
-Each object is accompanied by a text-diagram, and together they elicit a dense proliferation of references, narratives, contexts and interconnections.
-In 'Floating Lines' (2009) Jordi Mitjà reflects on practices of information retrieval, falsification and accumulation.
-In his seemingly-sparse installation, clusters of photocollages are hidden from immediate view by a string curtain which protects them from light while necessitating the visitor’s gesture in order to reveal them.
-Simon Fujiwara's 'The Museum of Incest' (2009) is a multipart project which unearths an implicit myth of human origins and an explicit sexual archeology.
+Each object is accompanied by a text diagram, and together they elicit a dense proliferation of references, narratives, contexts, and interconnections.
+In 'Floating Lines' (2009) Jordi Mitjà reflects on practices of information retrieval, falsification, and accumulation.
+In his seemingly sparse installation, clusters of photocollages are hidden from immediate view by a string curtain which protects them from light while necessitating the visitor’s gesture to reveal them.
+Simon Fujiwara's 'The Museum of Incest' (2009) is a multipart project that unearths an implicit myth of human origins and an explicit sexual archeology.
 Fujiwara realised the performance-lecture 'The Museum of Incest.
 A Guided Tour' during the opening night.

 A guide of the museum has been published by Archive Books (Softcover / 21 x 15cm / 52pp / ISBN 978-88-95702-09-4).